North Lungpher: Economy

 The majority of the people of N.Lungpher depend on Agriculture and horticulture for their livelihood.
 Apart from these, a small population including immigrants relying on livestock.
 The village approached road, which is the unmetalled road, is 15 km long from the metalled road of Saitual Town - Phullen village.
 Although agriculture has become the main source of income for the communities, most of the products are sold outside the village especially through Middleman.
 Marketing through middlemen has reduced the amount of money that could be earned by the primary producers from the export of vegetables and cash crops.
 Ginger is intensively grown by the farmers of N.Lungpher since the land in N.Lungpher village area is highly capable of growing such a crop in Kharif season.
 Nearly 90% of the total exported agricultural products from the village to the Market is Ginger.
 Since the village is located almost 100 km away from the nearest city, the farmers of N.Lungpher village did not have the opportunity to sell their products in a distant market, they need to go through middlemen in order to sell their products, but marketing through middlemen has reduced the amount of money that could be earned by the primary producers from the export of vegetables and cash crops.
 Rice/paddy, Bal, Maize, Brinjal and Samtawk are also the commonly cultivated vegetables and cash crops which are produced in a large quantity.
 The villagers can have a good deal of production without introducing fertilizers.
 But, as the population is increasing as well as household, there will be a growing pressure on land for cultivation.
 Therefore, it is imperative to introduce organic fertilizer in order to optimize the land use and increase in production.

 Religious composition

-According to 2011 census, North Lungpher's religious composition is recorded as 100% Christianity.
-Among the different denominations of Mizoram, North Lungpher is made up of three churches of different denominations, UPC N.E.I., UPC Mizoram and Presbyterian.
-Presbyterian has the largest number of members which currently is 55% of the total population, while UPC N.E.I is 35% and UPC of Mizoram constitutes 10%.
+According to the 2011 Census, the religious composition of North Lungpher is entirely Christian, with 100% of the population adhering to Christianity.
+The village is home to three churches representing different denominations: UPC N.E.I., UPC Mizoram, and the Presbyterian.
+Among these, the Presbyterian Church of India has the largest congregation, comprising 55% of the total population.
+UPC N.E.I. follows with 35%, while UPC Mizoram accounts for 10% of the community.